AdvancedServicesEngineeringFudan2018/lectures/README.md

 # Student Projects

 During the course, students will have to propose a mini project and implement the project within the course.
 The list of the [student project can be found here](https://github.com/AdvancedServicesEngineeringFudan2018).
+Several examples of previous ASE projects from other students can be found from http://www.infosys.tuwien.ac.at/teaching/courses/ase/.

-During the intensive schedule of the course, student projects are running like a hackathon: everyday students will have to code and update their git project increamentally.
+During the intensive schedule of the course, student projects are running like a hackathon: everyday students will have to code and update their git project incrementally.
 At the end of the course, we will run a demo session where we will see the project.